 In view of the Russian historical experience in setting up a community-based psychiatric service, we have organized an international conference titled “Centenary of community-based psychiatry: landmarks and perspectives”, which will take place on 16 – 18 May 2019 in Moscow and will be dedicated to the 100th anniversary of the community-based psychiatric service in Russia.

-Conference participants, representatives of the Russian Society of Psychiatrists and the World Psychiatric Association from a large number of countries, will make a joint effort at the Moscow State University to define a further direction for scientific development of psychiatry, outline the creation of a comprehensive psychiatric service, and discuss possible options for switching this type of care from institutional to community-based settings.
+Conference participants, representatives of the Russian Society of Psychiatrists and the World Psychiatric Association from a large number of countries, will make a joint effort at the I.M.
+Sechenov First Moscow State Medical University to define a further direction for scientific development of psychiatry, outline the creation of a comprehensive psychiatric service, and discuss possible options for switching this type of care from institutional to community-based settings.

 It takes a common effort to implement these important tasks.
 All participants of the conference will obtain an experience hard to overestimate: